Divinemonk/DataEntryWebApp/README.md

 - Double click the executable to run the program
 - Access the application in your web browser at `http://localhost:7777`

-> After running the app.py/exe, the program will open the web application in the default browser

 <br>

 ## Contributing